d2i-23/Project-Faris-Chatbot-/README.md

 * Web search capabilities
 * Mobile Support
 * Voice input
-* New ai model (the current one is one of the default models from Live2D)
 * Memory System (as in refering to conversations in the past)

 Preview of Website: